PR-CYBR/vTOC/docs/secret-management.md

 # Secret management and Terraform Cloud workflow

-This repository stores all runtime credentials and public configuration in the `infrastructure/terraform` workspace.
+This repository stores all runtime credentials and public configuration in the `infrastructure` workspace.
 The Terraform Cloud workspace variables listed below are the single source of truth for every environment that consumes secrets (`docker-compose.yml`, `docker-stack.yml`, Fly deployments, GitHub workflows, the setup scripts, and the frontend `.env` files).